baseboxorg/jeffskinnerbox.github.io/content/ideas/serial-terminal-basics.md

 # kill the desired screen session
 $ screen -X -S 11505.pts-1.desktop quit
 ```
+Type RETURN twice when you are ready to go back to interactive mode.

 **NOTE:** If any of this doesn't work, make sure you have the serial console correctly configured.
 During the intial Raspberry Pi configuration using `sudo raspi-config`,